MatzoMT/cs1302-arcade/README.md

 * **Extra Credit 1 (5 points):** Add some kind of animated intro to your application.
   One potential way to accomplish this is by using a separate scene for your intro.
-  This intro should include, in addition to some kind of animated element, the application title (i.e., `cs1302-arcade`), your team name, and the name of each team member.
+  This intro should include, in addition to some kind of animated element, the application title (i.e., `cs1302-arcade`) and your name.
 An animated GIF, by itself, does not meet this requirement.
 We want one or more nodes in the scene to move around. **If you want the grader to check for this requirement, then you must make sure it is included in your last update to `REFLECTION.md`.**